 A Notice to Our Patients with UnitedHealthcare PPO Insurance

-As of October 1, 2025, Dr. Sohn and his team will no longer be in-network with UnitedHealthcare PPO plans.
-We are still happy to care for patients with UnitedHealthcare PPO insurance and will help you seek reimbursement through your out-of-network benefits.
+Dr. Sohn and his team will no longer be in-network with UnitedHealthcare PPO plans.
+However, we are still happy to care for patients with UnitedHealthcare PPO insurance and will work with you to submit claims for reimbursement under your out-of-network (OON) benefits.

 UnitedHealthcare PPO – Frequently Asked Questions